johnpeart/johnpeart.github.io/_posts/2023-05-01-eurovision-first-listens.md

   commentary: |
     *Käärijä* is clearly the kid whose parents allowed him to smash guitars up in their garage to let out his teen angst.

     “It’s crazy, it’s party!” says the artist when describing this "rap-electronic-schlager-metal fusion" anthem to the bods at Eurovision.
 Crazy it certainly is.
 A party, for me at least, it is not.
-More of a confused, noisy, crashing mess.Yes, I realise that makes me sound like an old man, but I’m in my 30s now and that’s my vibe.
+More of a confused, noisy, crashing mess.
+Yes, I realise that makes me sound like an old man, but I’m in my 30s now and that’s my vibe.

     Questionable stylistic choices aside, I can at least get behind the spirit of the song which – if I were to summarise – appears to be suggesting you get absolutely mullered on pints and forget the horror of the daily life.